HwWobbe/Wip-Main/README.md

 - provided a new set of GOing ( to be ) GROWing points.
   - offer calls to expedite information exchange
     - allow time for G's review - no surprizes
+      - for the interim - just duplicate Pastes

 #### 2025-01-05